 Focus on Positive Effects

 Sometimes it is a point of contention to realize that people come together after traumatizing events.
-Instead of criticizing the nature to do well for one another only after something bad has happened, realize how important it is that people do come together after traumatic events instead of continue to act on indifference.
+Instead of criticizing the nature to do well for one another only after something bad has happened, realize how important it is that people do come together after traumatic events instead of continuing to act on indifference.
 Traumatic events often include remarkable, even inspiring stories, of heroism, altruism, and great giving.
 You can do something to contribute to the positive energy by making donations to a relief fund, volunteering to collect needed goods, or sending letters of support.